TheWilsonGlobal/TaskCenter/replit.md

 - June 13, 2025.
 Implemented JSON file-based task storage system with dedicated tasks folder - all tasks now persist as individual JSON files (task_[id].json) with automatic loading on startup
 - June 13, 2025.
 Added collapsible sidebar functionality with smooth animations, icon-only view when collapsed, tooltips for navigation items, and responsive footer stats layout
 - June 13, 2025.
 Added task-specific endpoints: GET /api/tasks/:id/profile and GET /api/tasks/:id/script to retrieve complete profile and script details for individual tasks
+- June 18, 2025.
+Added custom field support to profile configuration with JSON editor and validation
+- June 18, 2025.
+Implemented "New Script" button in Script Management for creating scripts directly in the interface
+- June 18, 2025.
+Migrated from file-based storage to PostgreSQL database for all structured data (tasks, scripts, profiles) while maintaining file system for script and profile content

 ## User Preferences